nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 There are several pins that can be configured as digital input and output on the C.H.I.P.
 Pro.
 Check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro)  to see what is available.

 GPIO is accessed through Linux's [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
 By default, **PE4 - PE11** are set as eight digital I/Os ready for you to use (CSID0 - CSID7).
-The following are some basic examples to get the digital in/out pins are working.
+The following are some basic examples to get you started with the digital in/out pins.

-If a Buildroot image is flashed onto C.H.I.P.
-Pro you do not need to act as root and use `sudo sh -c` with quotes around the command string.
+Depending on the image that is flashed to C.H.I.P.
+Pro, the commands used to interact with the sysfs interface will differ.
+If using a **Pro Debian based** image, you need to act as root and use `sudo sh -c` with quotes around the command string.

 **Pro (Debian)**